lptaylor/LittleShop/README.md

 * [Rails - Version 5.1](https://guides.rubyonrails.org/v5.1/) - Web framework used
 * [RSpec](http://rspec.info/documentation/) - Testing Suite
 * [Heroku](https://www.heroku.com/) - Used to deploy to production
+* [Waffle.io](https://waffle.io/) - Used for project management tracking

 ## Contributing

-When contributing to this repository, please submit a pull request to the [repository](https://github.com/lptaylor/LittleShop/pulls).
+When contributing to this repository, please submit a pull request [here](https://github.com/lptaylor/LittleShop/pulls) and one of the 4 authors will review the request and merge it into master if it looks good.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+##### *** Please note, that we only believe in Test Driven Development, so if your code you push does not have the corresponding tests to go with it, it will be rejected!! *** #####

 ## Authors